Minot, North Dakota: Arts and culture

 Minot's arts community includes an art museum, a symphony orchestra, an opera company, a city band, several dance and theater troupes: over 40 organizations claim membership in the Minot Area Council on the Arts.

-Nearly 40% of the city's residents are of Scandinavian ancestry, and every October since 1977, Minot has been the host to the Norsk Høstfest, North America's largest Scandinavian-American festival.
+Nearly 40% of the city's residents are of Scandinavian ancestry, and every October since 1977 to 2025, Minot was the host to the Norsk Høstfest, North America's largest Scandinavian-American festival.
 Scandinavian Heritage Park is located in Minot.
 Scandinavian Heritage Park features remembrances and replicas from each of the Scandinavian countries: Norway, Sweden and Denmark, as well as Finland and Iceland.